Google announced mobile-first indexing deadline

 Your site is not mobile-friendly?
 Don’t panic!

-Take a look at the best practices provided by Google.
+Look at the best practices provided by Google.

 All the best,